Firies fight snow and flames as fire rips through farm shed

-Fire services are fighting a large shed fire at Rosewood, west of Tumbarumba.
+Fire crews have worked through challenging conditions, which included freezing cold wind and even snow, to extinguish a large shed fire west of Tumbarumba.

-Riverina Highlands RFS were called to the fire at a property on Craven Rd, Rosewood at 9.30am on Wednesday morning.
+Riverina Highlands RFS crews were called to the fire at a property on Craven Road in Rosewood at 9.30am on Wednesday.

 Advertisement